paultopia/gobbledygook/content/lessons/intro-stats.md

-title: Lesson 2.1 Why Statistics for Lawyers?
+title: Why Statistics for Lawyers?
-tags: statistics, week2, conceptual
+tags: statistics, week4, conceptual
 date: 2018-11-03

 The brunt of this course will be devoted to statistics and exploratory data analysis.